-This topic describes the deployment of Optimizely Commerce solutions.
-The topic's sections describe the commerce-specific tasks needed to verify a successful deployment.
+This topic describes the deployment of Optimizely Commerce solutions, and the Commerce-specific tasks needed to verify a successful deployment.
 See also Deployment in the CMS Developer Guide for a general understanding of how to deploy Optimizely solutions.

 Implement reliable, scheduled backups for the Optimizely Commerce application and the database using SQL backup jobs.

 Push changes made on a development and test/QA environment, then copy web files to the production server, and ensure that each config file points to the correct server.
 For example, use Richcopy to copy files to a new server.
-(Richcopy is a powerful GUI wrapper for Robocopy, the standard file duplication command-line utility included with Windows and Windows Server.)
-Other copy utilities are available; be sure your utility suits your needs.
+This is a powerful GUI wrapper for Robocopy, the standard file duplication command-line utility included with Windows and Windows Server.
+Other copy utilities are available, ensure that the utility you pick suits your needs.

 Syncing files from development to live site

-When you deploy .NET sites on the production server, you need the non-compiled files, such as *.asax; *.aspx; *.ascx; *.asmx; *.gif; *.jpg; *.html; *.js; *.xml; *.png; *.css and so on.
+When you deploy .NET sites on the production server, you need the non-compiled files, such as *.gif; *.jpg; *.html; *.js; *.xml; *.png; *.css and so on.
 You also need to transfer files in the /bin directory, which contains the compiled code.
 Also, remember any updated configuration files.

 You do not need the *.cs and *.resx files.
 Also, you do not need the *.pdb files (debug files) in the /bin directory.